Baghdad: Stagnation and invasions (10th–16th centuries)

+Baghdad was captured in 1394, 1534, 1623 and 1638.
+The city has been sieged in 812, 865, 946, 1157, 1258 and in 1393 and 1401, by Tamerlane.
 In 1058, Baghdad was captured by the Fatimids under the Turkish general Abu'l-Ḥārith Arslān al-Basasiri, an adherent of the Ismailis along with the 'Uqaylid Quraysh.
 Not long before the arrival of the Saljuqs in Baghdad, al-Basasiri petitioned to the Fatimid Imam-Caliph al-Mustansir to support him in conquering Baghdad on the Ismaili Imam's behalf.
 It has recently come to light that the famed Fatimid da'i, al-Mu'ayyad al-Shirazi, had a direct role in supporting al-Basasiri and helped the general to succeed in taking Mawṣil, Wāsit and Kufa.
 Soon after, by December 1058, a Shi'i adhān (call to prayer) was implemented in Baghdad and a khutbah (sermon) was delivered in the name of the Fatimid Imam-Caliph.
 Despite his Shi'i inclinations, Al-Basasiri received support from Sunnis and Shi'is alike, for whom opposition to the Saljuq power was a common factor.

-On 10 February 1258, Baghdad was captured by the Mongols led by Hulegu, a grandson of Chingiz Khan (Genghis Khan), during the siege of Baghdad.
+On 10 February 1258, Baghdad was captured by the Mongols led by Hulegu, a grandson of Genghis Khan (Chingiz Khan), during the siege of Baghdad.
 Many quarters were ruined by fire, siege, or looting.
 The Mongols massacred most of the city's inhabitants, including the caliph Al-Musta'sim, and destroyed large sections of the city.
 The canals and dykes forming the city's irrigation system were also destroyed.
 During this time, in Baghdad, Christians and Shia were tolerated, while Sunnis were treated as enemies.
 The sack of Baghdad put an end to the Abbasid Caliphate.
 It has been argued that this marked an end to the Islamic Golden Age and served a blow from which Islamic civilization never fully recovered.

 At this point, Baghdad was ruled by the Ilkhanate, a breakaway state of the Mongol Empire, ruling from Iran.
 In August 1393, Baghdad was occupied by the Central Asian Turkic conqueror Timur ("Tamerlane"), by marching there in only eight days from Shiraz.
 Sultan Ahmad Jalayir fled to Syria, where the Mamluk Sultan Barquq protected him and killed Timur's envoys.
 Timur left the Sarbadar prince Khwaja Mas'ud to govern Baghdad, but he was driven out when Ahmad Jalayir returned.

-In 1401, Baghdad was again sacked, by Timur.
+In 1401, Baghdad was again sacked, by Timur, a Central Asian Turko-Mongol figure.
 When his forces took Baghdad, he spared almost no one, and ordered that each of his soldiers bring back two severed human heads.
 Baghdad became a provincial capital controlled by the Mongol Jalayirid (1400–1411), Turkic Kara Koyunlu (1411–1469), Turkic Ak Koyunlu (1469–1508), and the Iranian Safavid (1508–1534) dynasties.